EDS-Bioinformatics-Laboratory/reseda/README.md

 ## How to run - Using only the code in this repository

-Copy/move the relevant (or all) database files from directory "reference" to the root directory of the repository (same directory as the execute-all.sh script)
+Copy/move the relevant (or all) database files from directories "reference", "reftables" and "mids" to the root directory of the repository (same directory as the execute-all.sh script)

 The input files (in fastq format) can be specified by putting the paths in the file SAMPLES.
 Running ./execute-all.sh without arguments shows you which parameters can be set.